edfungus/Crouton-ESP8266-Example/Readme.md

 ### Demo Crouton device for ESP8266

 This demo has a togglable led on pin 14 and a dimmable led on pin 12.
 It is intended to be used with [Crouton](http://crouton.mybluemix.net/).
+The MQTT Broker that it connects to in this demo is [test.mosquitto.org](test.mosquitto.org)

 Using [luatool.py](https://github.com/4refr0nt/luatool) to upload code: